mbodenhamer/yatr/docs/cli.rst

     $ yatr --cache -i test.txt -o http://foo.com/bar.txt

-In this example, the file ``test.txt``  will be copied into the cache directory file with a filename corresponding to the URL ``http://foo.com/bar.txt``.
+In this example, the file ``test.txt``  will be copied into the cache directory with a filename corresponding to the URL ``http://foo.com/bar.txt``.
 This command can be useful in yatrfile development, allowing one to test included functionality without having to upload the included yatrfile(s) every time a change is made.

 ``--dump``
 ~~~~~~~~~~